-Be specifically cautious about granting permission to User Rights and Authentication Servers as it overrides all equipment permissions and gives the user access to ALL locations and equipment on the ITA server, even if he was assigned No access to a location, room, or equipment in Equipment Permissions.
+Be cautious specifically about granting permission to User Rights and Authentication Servers.
+This setting overrides all equipment permissions and gives the user access to ALL locations and equipment on the ITA server, even if they were assigned No access to a location, room, or equipment in Equipment Permissions.

 About ITA users

 During the initial installation of ITA, a default ITA user with administration rights is created with the credentials apc/apc (password must be changed on your first login).
 You will not be able to access the system without using this user account for the first login.

 For security reasons, whether you're installing a fresh version of ITA or restoring an existing solution, it is important to change the default ITA user account as part of the initial setup.